 Negotiation is an essential part of everyday life that often gets forgotten.
 When was the last time you negotiated?
 When you were trying for a promotion?
 In a recent meeting with colleagues?

 Often negotiation is associated with the corporate world or international relations.
-People often think of trade negotiations, business mergers or contract discussions but in reality, they occur far more often.
+People often think of trade negotiations, business mergers or contract discussions but in reality, they everyday negotiation occurs far more often.
 However, negotiations of all sizes use the same skills and tactics.

 Consider a common situation you encounter at work, such as contributing during a meeting or a group project.
 Even simply sharing your ideas with the group will result in negotiations.
 If you had to talk about the point and get other people’s opinions to reach the final outcome then that is a prime example of an everyday negotiation, and you probably did it automatically.

 Because these negotiations are often spontaneous it can be hard to prepare.
-You will often have to think on the spot so knowing a few common everyday negotiation tactics and techniques are bound to give you more success in future negotiations.
+However, negotiation is certainly a skill that needs to be polished and perfected as it not only helps in everyday life but also in more formal situations helping to get the most beneficial outcome.
+A great way to improve those skills is through books which proved to be the shortest way to up negotiation skills.
+ADR Times provides a great list of negotiation books that can help win over a case, a business deal, etc. You will often have to think on the spot so knowing a few common everyday negotiation tactics and techniques are bound to give you more success in future negotiations.

 1) Consider the long run